kyma-project/examples/service-binding/service/README.md

 ## Prerequisites

 - Kyma as the target deployment environment.
-- [Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) CLI tool to deploy the example's resources to Kyma
+- [Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) CLI tool to deploy the example's resources to Kyma.
-- A Namespace to which to deploy the example.
+- A Namespace to which you deploy the example with the `env: "true"` label.
+For more information, read the [related documentation](https://github.com/kyma-project/kyma/blob/master/docs/kyma/docs/011-details-namespaces.md).

 ## Installation